Japanese occupation of the Philippines: Resistance

-Japanese occupation of the Philippines was opposed by active and successful underground and guerrilla activity that increased over the years and that eventually covered a large portion of the country.
+Japanese occupation of the Philippines was opposed by active and successful underground and guerrilla activity that increased over the years and eventually covered a large portion of the country.
 Opposing these guerrillas were a Japanese-formed Bureau of Constabulary (later taking the name of the old Constabulary during the Second Republic), Kempeitai, and the Makapili.
 Postwar investigations showed that about 260,000 people were in guerrilla organizations and that members of the anti-Japanese underground were even more numerous.
 Such was their effectiveness that by the end of the war, Japan controlled only twelve of the forty-eight provinces.

 The Philippine guerrilla movement continued to grow, in spite of Japanese campaigns against them.
 Throughout Luzon and the southern islands, Filipinos joined various groups and vowed to fight the Japanese.
 The commanders of these groups made contact with one another, argued about who was in charge of what territory, and began to formulate plans to assist the return of American forces to the islands.
-They gathered important intelligence information and smuggled it out to the U.S. Army, a process that sometimes took months.
+They gathered important intelligence information and smuggled it out to the US Army, a process that sometimes took months.
 General MacArthur formed a clandestine operation to support the guerrillas.
 He had Lieutenant Commander Charles "Chick" Parsons smuggle guns, radios and supplies to them by submarine.
 The guerrilla forces, in turn, built up their stashes of arms and explosives and made plans to assist MacArthur's invasion by sabotaging Japanese communications lines and attacking Japanese forces from the rear.

-Various guerrilla forces formed throughout the archipelago, ranging from groups of U.S. Armed Forces in the Far East (USAFFE) forces who refused to surrender to local militia initially organized to combat banditry brought about by disorder caused by the invasion.
+Various guerrilla forces formed throughout the archipelago, ranging from groups of US Armed Forces in the Far East (USAFFE) forces who refused to surrender to local militia initially organized to combat banditry brought about by disorder caused by the invasion.
 Several islands in the Visayas region had guerrilla forces led by Filipino officers, such as Colonel Macario Peralta in Panay, Major Ismael Ingeniero in Bohol, and Captain Salvador Abcede in Negros.

 The island of Mindanao, being farthest from the center of Japanese occupation, had 38,000 guerrillas who were eventually consolidated under the command of American civil engineer Colonel Wendell Fertig.
 Fertig's guerrillas included many American and Filipino troops who had been part of the force on Mindanao under Major General William F. Sharp.
 When Wainwright had ordered Sharp's forces to surrender, Sharp considered compelled to obey this order.
 Many of the American and Filipino officers refused to surrender, since they reasoned that Wainwright, now a prisoner who could be considered under duress, had no authority to issue orders to Sharp.
 For several reasons it was unknown how many did not surrender, although probably around 100 to 200 Americans ended up with Fertig's guerrillas.
 The names of new Filipino recruits were purposefully left off the lists of men to be surrendered.
 In other cases, documents were fabricated to report fewer men than were actually under Sharp.
 Other troops died for various reasons after getting away and others left Mindanao entirely.